AshV/GoF-Design-Patterns-by-Example/State-Pattern/ReadMe.md

 ### Approach 2: Moving All State Related Code To Respective Class

 To address problem of approach 1, here I created separate class for each State, which all are inherited from **IState** interface.
 This interface contains respective methods for all our four events i.e GotMushroom(), GotFireFlower(), GotFeather() & MetMonster().
-All State classes are inheriting this, Now before writing state specific code we don't need to check condition, because it's being written for specific states.
+All State classes are inheriting this, Now before writing state specific code we don't need to check condition, because it is being written for specific states.
 All 4 state classes are mimicking our State transition table shown above. refer code.

 ```csharp
 public interface IState {